nilsanderselde/funetik-ingglish/readme.md

 ## C iz Naú 'Ch'? *(C is Now 'Ch'?)*

 Ées.
-It úuz ridundint in its prévéis éúsis az 'k' and 's', but dher nédid tú bé é vóislis caúntørpart for J.
+It úuz ridundint in its prévéis éúsis az 'k' and 's', but dher nédid tú bé u vóislis caúntørpart for J.

 >*Yes.
 It was redundant in its previous uses as 'k' and 's', but there needed to be a voiceless counterpart for J.*